Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 - Competition analysis

-- A link explorer, which can help with building backlinks and researching competitor backlinks
+- A link explorer, which can help with SEO link building and researching competitor backlinks

 - A website crawling tool that checks your website for errors and missed opportunities

-Moz is meant to be an end-to-end SEO solution, aimed at large enterprises with devoted SEO teams.
+Moz is meant to be an end-to-end SEO solution aimed at large enterprises with devoted SEO teams.
 Because of this, it has a steeper learning curve than other SEO tools and can be overkill for smaller companies.
-While it offers a ton of features that would be useful for international keyword search, it’s targeted to US audiences and has a lack of data for foreign search queries.
+While it offers a ton of features that would be useful for international keyword search, it’s targeted to US audiences and lacks data for foreign search queries.

-Pricing: Starts at $99 per month for their Pro Standard plan.
+Pricing: Starts at $49 per month for their Starter plan.

 4. Google Keyword Planner

-If you want to rank highly on Google, then what better keyword planner to use than Google’s own?
+If you want to rank highly on Google, then what better keyword planner can you use than Google’s own?
 The Google Keyword Planner allows you to search for keywords in a specific location and language.

 Google Keyword Planner includes a couple of great features, including:

-- Totally free, no matter how many queries per month
+- Totally free, no matter how many queries per month, all you need is a Google Ads account to use it

 - Offers integration with Google Ad Campaigns